Allan Alaalatoa: International

-Alaalatoa is in the rare position of having represented his country in 3 consecutive IRB Junior World Championships in 2012, 2013 and 2014.
+Alaalatoa is in the rare position of having represented his country in 3 consecutive IRB Junior World Championships, in 2012, 2013 and 2014.

 In 2016, Alaalatoa was named in the Wallabies preliminary 39-man squad for the 2016 series against England.

-He has been selected for his first test against New Zealand, starting on the bench in the Bledisloe Cup on 20 August 2016.
+He was selected for his first test against New Zealand, starting on the bench in the Bledisloe Cup on 20 August 2016.

-Ala'alatoa became the Wallabies 85th captain in the third round of the Autumn Nations Cup when the Wallabies played against Italy in a 28 to 27 loss, the Australian's first ever loss against Italy.
+Alaalatoa became the Wallabies 85th captain in the third round of the Autumn Nations Cup when the Wallabies played against Italy in a 28 to 27 loss, the Australian's first ever loss against Italy.

+In July 2023, Alaalatoa ruptured an Achilles tendon in a test against New Zealand, ruling him out of the 2023 Rugby World Cup.